 The story of how Skills were born🌱

-Once leadership realised this, they stopped asking, “Why aren’t we performing?” and started asking, “What skills are we missing?”
+Once leadership realized this, they stopped asking, “Why aren’t our stores delivering the results we expected?”

 That question changed everything.